-In page 35, we were able to inspect the coefficient summary of the chosen model with selected interaction terms and noticed that most of the interaction terms had statistically significant coefficients, suggesting that the raters do not all use the rubrics in the same manner.
-There are some rubrics such as InitEDA or RsrchQ where the 3 raters seem to have little difference in grading using those rubrics.
+In page 35, we were able to inspect the coefficient summary of this chosen model with selected interaction terms and noticed that most of the interaction terms had statistically significant coefficients, suggesting that the raters did not all use the rubrics in the same manner.
+There were some rubrics such as InitEDA or RsrchQ where the 3 raters seemed to have little difference in grading using those rubrics.
 But for the others: